Sponsored links:

 Carros, French Riviera, France

-Carros is very attractive medieval town located north of Nice.
-It maintains its authenticity with a pretty low level of tourism and commercialism.
-When man walks the old and walled town of Carros, it is very possible to feel the real history without the distraction of many shops, crowds and a rush to get into a restaurant before the next tour bus empties out.
-Perched on the rock since the 11th century, the village of Carros overlooks the Valley of the Var, offering a beautiful panoramic view of the Alps and the Mediterranean.
+Carros is a remarkably attractive medieval town situated just north of Nice.
+It stands out for its preserved authenticity, boasting a refreshingly low level of tourism and commercialism.
+When one walks through the old, walled town of Carros, it is genuinely possible to feel the echoes of history without the typical distractions of numerous shops, overwhelming crowds, or the rush to secure a restaurant table before the next tour bus unloads.
+Perched majestically on a rocky outcrop since the 11th century, the village of Carros gracefully overlooks the Valley of the Var, offering a breathtaking panoramic vista that encompasses the dramatic peaks of the Alps and the shimmering expanse of the Mediterranean Sea.

 Parking in Carros